DISCLAIMER:

 Kathryn, when did you stop living your life?"

-"I live my life,"
+"I live my life."

 He held out his hand.
 "Come, sit."

-She walked over to him and
+She walked to him and sat

-sat down across from him on the stone floor.
+down across from him on the stone floor.
 "I do.
 I live my life.
 The Zoroaster is a fine ship."

 "We weren't talking